hunting for meteorites

 “Mekong River Iron” specimens (hematite) are commonly misrepresented as iron meteorites.
 Why?
 The rocks are magnetic and vaguely resemble the oxidized Nantan meteorites common elsewhere in China, but if you cut them, they’ll look ~grey and dull silvery inside, not like any known meteorites.

-One detail that’s particularly useful is fusion crust; as it weathers, it tends to leave a characteristic texture behind.
+One detail that’s particularly useful is fusion crust: the molten layer that forms on a meteorite as it’s ablating in the atmosphere.
+Even weathered, old fusion crust tends to leave a characteristic smooth surface behind.
 The above specimens of hematite have rounded high points, but lower areas that were protected from river-tumbling are still rough.
 They’re water-worn rocks.

 Ablation in the atmosphere smooths even protected surfaces: